Hagnap/Design-Patterns-in-TypeScript/Structural-Design-Patterns/Decorator/README.md

 # Decorator Pattern

 The Decorator Pattern is a pattern that allows us to change the behavior of an object without rewriting it.
-To phrase it differently, it addes more responsibilities to an object dynamically.
+To phrase it differently, it adds more responsibilities to an object dynamically.
 This pattern is more flexible than inheritance.

 ### Terminology:
   * Component: The base object, what we decorate.